-Known for its crystal blue lakes – Banff National Park has a plethora of activities that can be done on its lakes and rivers.
+Known for its crystal blue lakes – Banff National Park has a plethora of fall activities that can be done on its lakes and rivers.
 Before the temperature drops, head out for one last adventure on these fantastic bodies of water.
 Whether canoeing at Lake Louise, paddleboarding around Vermillion Lakes or even kayaking down the Bow River – soak up the scenery and catch glimpses of wildlife before hibernation mode hits.

 Hint – The Banff Canoe Club is home to some great water sports gear!